sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 (default) – Allowed.

 <p style="margin-left: 20px">Most restricted value is 0.

+<a href="" id="configoperations-admxinstall"></a>**ConfigOperations/ADMXInstall**

+<p style="margin-left: 20px">Allows settings for ADMX files for Win32 apps to be delivered directly to your device.
+The delivered ADMX file settings are then processed into new ADMX-backed policies for your device.
+By using ADMXInstall, you can add ADMX-backed polices for those Win32 apps that have been added between OS releases.
+For more information, see [Adding ADMX-backed policies](adding-admx-backed-policies.md).

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 – Not allowed.
+-   1 (default) – Allowed.

 <a href="" id="connectivity-allowbluetooth"></a>**Connectivity/AllowBluetooth**
 <p style="margin-left: 20px">Allows the user to enable Bluetooth or restrict access.